Docs

 Router configuration

-In your 's YAML config file, you should specify your Redis URLs via environment variables and variable expansion.
+In your router's YAML config file, you should specify your Redis URLs via environment variables and variable expansion.
 This prevents your Redis URLs from being committed to version control, which is especially dangerous if they include authentication information like a username and/or password.

 Distributed query plan caching